poonam2308/ViTsGraphicalPerception/README.md

 - **VRAM required (training):** [≥ 16 GB VRAM recommended]
 - **VRAM required (evaluation only):** [≥ 12 GB VRAM]
 - **Typical training one model & task:** [~4.0 to 6 hours] for `[epochs=100, batch_size=32]` on the GPU above.
   *Note:* Data are generated on the fly during training as described in the repo.
-If you have less VRAM, reduce batch_size.
+If you have less *VRAM(smaller GPUs)*, reduce batch_size.
 Evaluation typically fits in ~12 GB VRAM.
 Random seeds are set in the experiment scripts; small numeric differences may occur across hardware/driver versions.
 - Produce evaluation results with `Main_Evaluation.ipynb` and analysis figures with `Analysis.ipynb`.
-- Or run both in one go with the convenience script:
+- Or run both in one go with the convenience script; this script here is *reproducing the results and figures from the paper using the provided pretrained checkpoints, not re-training models from scratch*:
 ```bash
 replicate.sh
 ```